Rexton Hearing Aids Review

 Jeff Hoyt, Editor in Chief Dr. Brad Ingrao, Audiologist

-Rexton has been around for a long time and always had a place in my offerings at the clinic.
-The company was founded in 1955 and is currently part of the WS Audiology family of brands, alongside Signia and Widex.
-This cooperation allows Rexton to share technology and offer those with hearing loss a very comprehensive lineup of hearing aids for mild to severe hearing loss at a reasonable price.
-I also appreciate the wide range of accessories Rexton offers.
-In my personal experience, I’ve found that the mobile app is adequate, but the user interface could use a bit of a spruce-up to better appeal to tech-savvy seniors.
+Rexton is currently part of the WS Audiology family of brands, alongside Signia and Widex — some of the best hearing aids on the market.
+This cooperation allows Rexton to share technology and offer those with hearing loss a very comprehensive lineup of hearing aids for mild to profound hearing loss at a reasonable price.

-Because the tech under the hood is the same as Signia’s line, Rexton is comparable to those products, along with Miracle-Ear, which are re-labeled Signia devices.
+Because the tech under the hood is the same as Signia’s line, Rexton is comparable to those products, along with Miracle-Ear, which are relabeled Signia devices.
 Rexton also compares favorably to other non-WS Audiology products from providers like ReSound and Oticon, as they contain very similar technology and accessories, so they’re worth a look if you’re in the market for a new hearing aid.

 Not Interested In Rexton?
 Check Out These Quality Alternatives

 Rexton has been around for decades, making it one of the most trusted hearing aid providers on the market.
-Rexton’s current hearing aid lineup comes with a lot of great features like Bluetooth streaming and music-enhancing technology.
+Rexton’s current hearing aid lineup comes with a lot of great features, like Bluetooth streaming and music-enhancing technology.
 Still, it’s always a good idea to compare other options before you invest in a product that could be with you for years to come.
 So, be sure to check out some of our other favorite hearing aid brands below.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.